nirajp82/IdentityAccessManagement_IAM/Quiz/02_edge_security_tokens_and_session_management.md

 >
 > * **Contained Blast Radius (The Bulkhead):** The Order Service pauses and uses Token Exchange.
 It swaps Alice's global JWT for a highly restricted `Shipping-Only` token *before* calling the Shipping Service.
 > * *The Breach:* The hacker compromises the Shipping Service and steals the token.
 > * *The Impact:* The hacker tries to use the stolen token to hit the Payment Service.
 The API Gateway instantly rejects it because the token's `audience` claim is strictly limited to the Shipping Service.
-The damage is mathematically confined to a single microservice.
+The damage is mathematically confined to a single microservice.'
+>
 > A Confused Deputy vulnerability occurs when you:
      - Give a service too much power (a "Wide" token).
      - The service doesn't check if the "original" user actually had the right to do what it's about to do.